Everything We Didn't Learn in Chemistry

 Ron went red as he glared at his brother.
 "Bugger off, Fred."

 "Ooh, a potty-mouth, too.
 Mum's gonna love hearing about her baby boy's antics!"
 With a laugh, Fred dragged Akeiba's older half-sister away for what Akeiba was pretty sure she'd heard was to be a "snog session."

 "Sorry 'bout him," Ron grumbled.
 "My brothers all pick on me.
 It can be really annoying sometimes."

 "I know how you feel.
 Angelina can get in quite the snit when she's up for it."
 Akeiba paused.
 "It looks as if we found common ground," she remarked with a smile about their both being younger siblings.

 Ron stared at her before he eased into a big, soft smile.
 "Y'know, I don't think this dance was such a bad idea after all."

 Akeiba kept her mouth shut, for fear of saying something stupid.
 Her cheeks were hot despite the cold from the snow in the ceiling.

 They danced a few more times before retiring a little bit before most of the other students.
-Grace was alone by the end, after having ditched Harry for some time from a much cuter guy that wasn't at all mopey or stupid about girls.
-Kira had reconciled a bit with Anthony and Nicole, Vickie, and Becca were all ready to head back to the dorms early, as well.
+Grace was alone by the end, after having ditched Harry for some time for a much cuter guy who wasn't at all mopey or stupid about girls.
+Kira had reconciled a bit with Anthony, and Nicole, Vickie, and Becca were all ready to head back to the dorms early, as well.
 Corrine was nowhere to be found.
-The girls suspected that she wasn't exactly tired yet; either she was finishing off the rest of the desserts, or she was swiping Draco's…if he hadn't persuaded her to become his. ;)
+The girls suspected that she wasn't exactly tired yet; either she was finishing off the rest of the desserts, or she was swiping Draco's…if he hadn't persuaded her to become his.